The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Experiments

 \section{Experiments}

-In this section, we evaluate the representations learned with our pretext tasks by measuring their ability to scale downstream performance with unlabelled data.
-This includes understanding how well they can generalise across datasets, subjects, and tasks.
+We evaluate our self-supervised representations by measuring how they scale with unlabelled data and generalise across datasets, subjects, and tasks.
 We focus our evaluation on MEG data as the signal is rich, with better spatial resolution than EEG \citep{lopes_da_silva_eeg_2013} and faster sampling rates than fMRI \citep{Hall2014TheRB}.
+We pre-train all models to completion and then train a linear probe on labelled data for each task.
+In all tables and figures, we quote the \textit{receiver operating characteristic area under the curve (ROC AUC)} where chance is always 0.5 regardless of the class distribution.
+We show the test ROC AUC at the best validation ROC AUC (early stopping) and quote uncertainty as the standard error of the mean over up to five seeds.